 I was not planning on returning to Paris this year since I was already there in March, but when looking for a flight to Vienna, I encountered one with an eight-hour layover in the City of Lights.
 Perfect.

 Well, almost.
 Turned out a few hours after I left Colorado, Denver got pummeled by an early season snowstorm, and the flight got delayed by nearly an hour.
 So then the layover was seven.
-Factor in an hour to get to central Paris by train from Charles de Gaule International airport, and an hour back, there were basically a “free” three hours.
+Factor in an hour to get to central Paris by train from Charles de Gaule International airport, and an hour back, there were only three “free” hours.

 My first stop was at the Notre-Dame.
 This historic Catholic church caught on fire only a few weeks after I last visited it, so I wanted to see how it looked like now.
 Reconstruction, which will take several years, is already under way.
 It actually looked better than I had envisioned.